Scuba Review

 What You Learn

 You go over scuba knowledge you learned during your initial training.
-Then, practice fundamental skills in a pool or a confined water area.
-You review:
+Then, practice in water skills in a swimming pool or in the sea.

 Safe diving practices